FrankBuchholz/EEP-LUA-Automatic-Train-Control/blockControl_v2/README.md

 - Demo 05: In the fifth layout we have a look at a somewhat more serious layout with 27 blocks, 43 routes and 7 trains, all driving simultaneously!
 You find a second variant of that layout which make use of the [BetterContacts](https://emaps-eep.de/lua/bettercontacts) module from [Benny](https://www.eepforum.de/user/37-benny-bh2/).

+- Demo Double Slip Turnouts: This demo layout shows both flavors of a DST, a 4-turnout-DST at the top and a track object DST at the bottom.

 The `LUA` folder contains the `blockControl` module.